SteamClientHomebrew/DevtoolsPortHook/README.md

-# Devtools Port Hook
+# Praesidium Sentinel

-This project is not currently used within Millennium.
-It is simply a POC that shows this _is_ possible.
+This project is sentinel for Praesidium.
+It randomized port selection of the Chrome Developer Tools, and enabled CORS.

 ## How does it work?